Gavinboy3000/FamilyGuyFunnyMoments/README.md

 It can possibly sync with other players if:
 - You have the LCSoundTool mod with EnableNetworking and SyncUnityRandomSeed enabled.
 - Players are all in the game before the Television is turned on.

+## Installation

+Only works if you install through the Thunderstore App.